citp/privacy-policy-historical/d/da/dan/danbrown.com.md

-> *The following text is extracted and transformed from the danbrown.com privacy policy that was archived on 2016-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161223160936id_/http%3A//danbrown.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the danbrown.com privacy policy that was archived on 2017-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170607201315id_/http%3A//danbrown.com/privacypolicy) for the most accurate reproduction.*

-# Dan Brown » Privacy Policy
+# Privacy Policy | Dan Brown

 **Privacy Policy: danbrown.com**
 This Website is managed and maintained by: